 The circulatory, digestive, endocrine, immune, integumentary (hair, skin, nails), lymphatic, muscular, nervous, reproductive, respiratory, skeletal, and urinary systems communicate with each other (picture below).
-What you experience as a symptom is a diagnostic one or more of these systems send you of how well – or how poorly – your organism as a whole is functioning.
+What you experience as a symptom is a diagnostic report from one or more of these systems telling you how well – or how poorly – your organism as a whole is functioning.

 Symptoms and feeling ill